 If you choose to visit a fertility clinic or sperm bank, you’ll likely have some paperwork to fill first.
-Then, you’ll produce your sample in a private collection room, by manual stimulation to orgasm (masturbation).
+Then, you’ll produce your sample in a private collection room, by manual stimulation to ejaculation (masturbation).

 For some, the thought of having to schedule an appointment and produce a sample in a stark, clinical facility can feel off-putting.
 In these cases, at-home sperm analysis and at-home sperm freezing kits, like Legacy’s, provide another path.

-With this method, you are mailed a kit that provides you with a secure storage vessel to collect your sample at home.
+With this method, you are mailed an at-home sperm freezing kit that provides you with a secure storage vessel to collect your sample at home.
 You’ll mix your sample with a transport media that will protect it during shipping.
 Then, you can schedule same-day pick-up for your sample to be mailed overnight.
-Learn more about how Legacy works.

-After sperm is received by the lab, it’s measured (to assess semen volume) before being “washed” with a sterile media.
+After sperm is received by the lab, it’s measured to assess semen volume before being “washed” with a sterile media.
 The sample is then centrifuged (spun) to separate the sperm from the seminal fluid and transport media.

 This process allows the lab technicians to see just the sperm under a high-powered microscope.
-Many labs, including ours, use CASA, or computer-assisted sperm analysis, technology to ensure accurate and consistent measurements of the key semen parameters: sperm count, motility (how many sperm are moving), and morphology (how many sperm are properly shaped).
+Many labs, including ours, use CASA, or computer-assisted sperm analysis technology to ensure accurate and consistent measurements of the key semen parameters: sperm count, motility (how many sperm are moving), and morphology (how many sperm are properly shaped).

 Learn more about sperm testing.

-This quality test is a critical step.
-By freezing and then thawing a small portion of your sample, we simulate the thawing conditions your sperm will experience in the future when it’s ready to be used.
-From there, we can measure sperm quality parameters to see if the sperm in your sample is viable after thawing.
+This quality test is a critical step in sperm freezing and sperm storage.
+The post-thaw analysis involves freezing and then thawing a small portion of your sample, simulating the thawing conditions your sperm will experience in the future when it’s ready to be used.
+From there, we re-analyze sperm quality parameters to see if the sperm in your sample is viable after thawing.

 This slight drop in numbers does not affect pregnancy rates significantly.
 For successful intrauterine insemination, data shows that around 10 million sperm is usually required.
-Men with normal, healthy sperm quality parameters usually produce at least 40 million sperm per ejaculate.
+Those with normal, healthy sperm quality parameters usually produce at least 40 million sperm per ejaculate.

 A post-thaw analysis gives you a realistic idea of the quantity and quality of sperm you may have after thawing, which is important information for the healthcare provider who may be working with the sample in the future.

 A post-thaw analysis is conducted as part of every Legacy analysis, to determine whether or not a sample is eligible for cryostorage.
-In fact, Legacy offers the only at-home sperm freezing option with a post-thaw analysis.
+In fact, Legacy offers the only at-home sperm freezing kit with a post-thaw analysis.

 Sperm is frozen using liquid nitrogen.
-First, sperm are gently mixed with a cryoprotectant—a substance that draws water out of the sperm cell to prevent damage during freezing—in cryogenic vials.
+First, sperm are gently mixed with a cryoprotectant, a substance that draws water out of the sperm cell to prevent damage during freezing, in cryogenic vials.
 Next, they are plunged into liquid nitrogen to freeze them at a temperature of -196ºC or lower.